mattb0101/interactive_fe_milestone/README.md

 * Experience cards functionality.
 After using too much time trying to sort out the Opportunity Cards, I havent had chance to look at the Experience Cards, but these are still to come.
 * Computers full turns.
 At the moment, the computers only move around the outside of the board and do not have all the functions set up to get all the same events as the player.
 There wasnt enough time to get this really looked into but its a feature I will get sorted soon!
 * Squares 6, 16 and 22 had a feature that i havent been able to put in yet.
 This involves more input from the player to get a desires result.
+* When using an opportunity card to move, it still asks if you want to enrol, but moving there means you are enrolling.
+Doesnt Stop the game at the moment, but would be good to get working in the future.

 ## Technologies Used